 You don’t have to rob a bank with three friends in US Presidential masks to get your Point Break adrenaline rush in New Zealand.
 Being perched near the bottom of the globe over two perpetually moving tectonic plates creates some peaky terrain that can have you skiing in the morning and surfing at sunset.
-From freefalling off a bridge, to going over rapids in pitch black, to blasting down the side of a volcano, there are lots of options up and down both islands.
-In the North Island you can race a Lamborghini one day and zip-line through 300-million-year-old stalagmites and stalactites under the ground the next.
-Here are some suggestions for the thrill seekers, peak climbers and rush junkies that are guaranteed to pump up your system and assault all your senses.
+From freefalling off a bridge, to going over rapids in pitch black, to abseiling a waterfall, there are lots of options for the thrill seekers, peak climbers and rush junkies.
+In the North Island, you can race a Lamborghini one day and zip-line through 300-million-year-old stalagmites and stalactites under the ground the next.

 You’re going to get wet exploring a country flanked by ocean so your first experience might as well be full immersion.
 Wakeboarding or skiing behind a high-powered speedboat blasts you full of endorphins, makes you feel invincible like you’re sprinting on water, and guarantees a wet crash.
 Only an hour’s drive north of Auckland you can learn to carve up foam on a wakeboard or water skis, or, if you’re experienced then get a full throttle ride slammed full of jumps, spins and flips.
 Options for riding with Blue Adventures include the glassy Omaha Estuary, in Omaha, scenic Scott’s Landing or the private Spectacle Lake, where nobody else is making waves.